xipengyang/serverless-applications/README.md

 └── README.md                   <-- The instruction
 ```

-## Scenario Example ##
+## Business Scenario Example ##
-Due to the COVID-19 lock down, our imaginary coffee shop has offered a Click & Collect service to our customer.
+Due to the COVID-19 lock down, our hypothetical coffee shop has offered a Click & Collect service to our customer.

     In a sunny morning, John wakes up and wants to order a flat white.
 At the website, he found there is a wide variety of beverage to choose from.
 John placed an order for two flat white.
 He is asked to pay by his credit card and he gets a notification to let him know when the coffee will be ready.
 Later John walked into the cafe and was immediately greeted by the staff, the Barista received the coffee order which John ordered a while ago and also his details and what kind of milk does he want.
 John walked away with the coffee and a smile on his face.